 - Aids in weight management and weight loss

 - Improves blood pressure and cholesterol levels

 - Increases insulin sensitivity and lowers blood glucose

 - How fit you are – Less fit?
 Blood glucose can drop quickly.

-- Type of exercise – Anaerobic exercise may raise blood glucose initially.
-Aerobic is more likely to have an immediate effect on lowering blood glucose
+- Type of exercise – Anaerobic exercise may raise blood glucose.
+Aerobic is more likely to have an immediate effect on lowering blood glucose.

-- Insulin on board (IOB) – The more medication/ insulin on board the more likely you are to go low.
-Not enough medication may result in high blood glucose
+- Insulin on board (IOB) – The more insulin on board the more likely you are to go low.
+Not enough insulin on board may result in high blood glucose.

 - When and what foods were last eaten

 - Temperature and humidity – Hot?
 Blood vessels can dilate and blood glucose may drop.

 - Hydration status – Dehydrated?
 Your blood glucose may rise.

 - Current blood glucose